 There are five general situations where mold testing may be necessary.
 An inspection will indicate if there are elevated levels of mold in the air, and if so, where it is located.
-For those reason if someone smells mold but cannot find it; an inspection will be helpful.
+For that reason, if someone smells mold but cannot find it; an inspection will be helpful.
 If there are plumbing leaks or other water issues and there is a suspicion of mold in the walls, an inspection may be in order.
 After finding mold and having it removed, homeowners may want to get an inspection to verify that the job was completed thoroughly.
-If a member of the household has mold related symptoms like coughing, sneezing, or headaches, a doctor may recommend having a mold inspection to see if it the root to the problem the other two scenarios where mold inspection may be a good idea are mainly for legal purposes.
-For example, if there is a dispute between a landlord and tenant about the presence of mold, a test will help Also, during a real estate transaction an inspection may be performed to protect either party.
+If a member of the household has mold-related symptoms like coughing, sneezing, or headaches, a doctor may recommend having a mold inspection to see if it is the root of the problem.
+The other two scenarios where mold inspection may be a good idea are mainly for legal purposes.
+For example, if there is a dispute between a landlord and tenant about the presence of mold, a test will help.
+Also, during a real estate transaction an inspection may be performed to protect either party.

 Small amounts of mold in the shower or damp area in the home is not uncommon.
 In most cases, it can be treated early with products such as Tilex or other mold treatment products that are available at home improvement stores.
 Just remember to find the source of any excess moisture and humidity.
 Remember the spores are always present waiting for moisture.

 When dealing with mold, ask yourself this question: Is there any type of mold that I would not treat based on testing results?
 The answer is certainly no. There are a handful of situations where an inspection can prove helpful, but other than those few exceptions there is generally no need to have one done.
 Just treat the situation promptly.